CBD Oil is Storming to the Forefront of Health

 NIPPING INFLAMMATION IN THE BUD

 Along with the immune system, the endocannabinoid system plays an important role in regulating inflammatory processes.
-Inflammation is now known as the underlying factor in many chronic diseases, chronic pain and even depression.
+In many chronic diseases, chronic pain and even depression, the underlying factor is know to be inflammation.
 In the 2015 review of CBD and inflammation scientists found that CBD had potent anti-inflammatory effects on inflammatory bowel disease, inflammatory lung disease, pneumococcal meningitis and autoimmune encephalomyelitis.

 Changing the Face of Pain